Manly Dam Geography Excursion

 - Bus Access: Parking available for school buses.

-- Public Transport: Nearest B-line stop with a short 25 minute walk.
+- Public Transport: Nearest train station with a short 25 minute walk.

-- Accessibility: Walking tracks suitable for all fitness levels and wheelchairs.
+- Accessibility: Walking tracks suitable for all fitness levels and beach wheelchairs.
+Beach wheelchairs can be hired from local council and must be organised by the school ahead of time.

 Locations